KEY FACTS

 2019:

-- The 2019 Annual Report of Environment-DFAT PNG7F[i] focused on issues relating to gender equity, access for people with disabilities, and social inclusion along the trail.
-There is no mention of the need for a Military Heritage Interpretation Plan or sustainable economic development for local villagers.
+- Mark Nizette’s 2019 Annual Report of Environment-DFAT PNG7F[i] focused on issues relating to gender equity, access for people with disabilities, and social inclusion along the trail – there is no mention of the need for a Military Heritage Master Plan or sustainable economic development for local villagers.

-- COVID-19 resulted in the shutdown of the Kokoda trekking industry and the evacuation of Australian officials from PNG.
+- COVID-19 resulted in the shutdown of Kokoda tourism and the evacuation of Australian officials from PNG.

-- No financial reserves had been established to support local villagers engaged in the Kokoda trekking industry in the event of an emergency during the period 2009-2019.
+- No financial reserves had been established to support local villagers engaged in Kokoda tourism in the event of an emergency during the period 2009-2019.

-- No financial reports were ever published by the KTA under DEWHAs watch which is in breach of the PNG Investment Promotion Authority Act.
+- No financial reports were ever published by the KTA under Canberra’s watch which is a breach of the PNG Public Service Act.

-- No plans were established to provide villagers with interim employment opportunities re the siting and development of campsites and trail maintenance to meet new social distancing and hygiene criteria that will apply post Covid-19.
+- No plans were established to provide villagers with interim employment opportunities re the siting and development of campsites and trail maintenance to meet new social distancing and hygiene criteria expected to apply post Covid-19.

-- No action was initiated to identify-establish Incorporated Landowner Groups (ILGs) across the trail as a means of transferring ownership of Kokoda tourism to them.
+- No action was initiated to identify traditional landowners or to establish Incorporated Landowner Groups (ILGs) across the trail as a means of transferring ownership of Kokoda tourism to them.

 - The Covid pandemic caused trekking to cease and exposed the flaws of a management system which made no provision for any sort of contingency to assist villager communities.